hphelion/documentation/devplatform/stackato/user/reference/client-ref.html.md

 >
 >     --organization
 >
 >     The once-off organization to use for the current operation.
-This
->     is an Application Lifecycle Service 3 option.
 >
 >     --path
 >